Hybrid IT is not just a transitional strategy. Discover the value it can bring to your organization

 - Managed infrastructure services

-Hybrid IT is a flexible method for accommodating the diverse technology goals of businesses of all sizes, and it reinforces the multifaceted objectives of digital transformation that all decision makers grapple with, as reported by Microsoft.
-Innovation is a primary focus, and generating business value through new ideas and continuous delivery of services are critical for achieving a competitive edge.
-Overall, hybrid IT is about calculated choice, and it delivers a wide range of options for IT decision makers who try to support the accelerating pace of innovation, while also delivering stability and security.
+Hybrid IT is a flexible way to accommodate the diverse technology goals of businesses of all sizes, reinforcing the multifaceted objectives of digital transformation that all decision makers grapple with, as reported by Microsoft.
+Innovation is a primary focus, and generating business value through new ideas and continuous delivery of services is critical for gaining a competitive edge.
+Overall, hybrid IT is about calculated choice that supports the accelerating pace of innovation, while also delivering stability and security.

-See #6—legacy systems are often left on-premise.
-It is often very difficult, if not impossible, to make a legacy system work in the cloud.
-It isn’t worth the time or resources, yet the system is critical to business operations, so it has to stay up and running through end of life.
+As we discussed in No. 6, legacy systems are often left on-premise.
+It can be very difficult, if not impossible, to make a legacy system work in the cloud.
+It isn't worth the time or resources, yet the system is critical to business operations, so it somehow has to stay up and running through end of life.

 61% of organizations would intentionally choose a hybrid environment if starting from scratch.

-We know it’s not just because you’re on your way to the cloud.
-There are so many strategic incentives for building a hybrid environment that can better accommodate a wider range of technology initiatives.
-It’s clear that the business dynamics of today create the need for a major overhaul to traditional IT infrastructure, and failure to adapt could leave some organizations behind.
-That’s not to say that businesses who haven’t gone hybrid should hurry up and upend their systems just for the sake of the cutting edge.
+We know it's not just because you're on your way to the cloud.
+Today's business dynamics require a major overhaul to traditional IT infrastructure, and failure to adapt could leave some organizations behind.
+That's not to say that businesses who haven't gone hybrid should hurry up and upend their systems just for the sake of the cutting edge.
 Hybrid IT solutions are not just about greater convenience for IT —they're for total business benefit.

 To dig deeper into the reasons for hybrid IT, contact us at firstname.lastname@example.org or (877) 448-9378 to speak with one of our experts today.